kurt-krueckeberg/data-structures-cplus/notes/rb-tree.rst

 .. todo:: Read these sources to discover the clearest and look for those that mention how 2-3 and 2-3-4 tree relate to red-balck trees.
 Perhaps update existing tree related .rst files with something particularly relevant.

-A red-black tree is a binary tree representation of a 2-3-4 tree.
+Using the USC Slides...A red-black tree is a binary tree representation of a 2-3-4 tree.

 A 2-, 3- and 4-nodes is transformed into its red-black representation as follows: